radius-project/docs/docs/content/getting-started/tutorial/2-tutorial-app/index.md

 {{< rad file="snippets/app.bicep" embed=true marker="//APPBASE" >}}

-Within the application resource, the **environment** property specifies the environmentId to deploy the application and other resources into.
-Since this was initialized in the previous step via the CLI, `rad deploy` will automatically inject the `environment` parameter into the Bicep file during deployment.
+Within the application resource, the **radEnvironment** property specifies the environmentId to deploy the application and other resources into.
+Since this was initialized in the previous step via the CLI, `rad deploy` will automatically inject the `radEnvironment` parameter into the Bicep file during deployment.

 The **location** property defines where to deploy a resource within the targeted platform.
 For self-hosted Kubernetes environments this value must be set to `'global'`.
 See [Resource Schema]({{< ref resource-schema >}}) for more info.